-THE WONDERFUL TELEPHONE .- New York, April 4 .-- Professor Bell made an experiment with his telephone over the Atlantic and Pacific Telegraph Company' wires between Boston and New York, last night.
-The professor was in this city communicating with his assistants in Boston.
-The experiment was a groat succes.
+THE WONDERFUL TELEPHONE.-New Yerk, April 4.--Professor Bell made an experiment with his telephone over the Atlantic and Pacific Telegraph Company' wires between Boston and New York, last night.
+The professor was in this city communicaexperiment was a great succes.
 Everything said by the professor's assistants was plainly heard by those in attendance here, the conversation being carried on at the ordinary rate of talking.
-Professor Bell told his assistant to "Go ahead and play on the organ."
+Professor Bell told his assistant to "Go shead and play on the his assistant to "Go ahead and play on the organ."
 The music came through plainly and distinctly, the operator sending a chord through at a time instead of having to send by the single note.
 The assistant then sang "Yankee Doodle," which was as plainly heard as if he had been only a few yards off.
-While in speaking his voice was just as distinct as though it was through a tube from the bottom to the top of the building.
-It is probable that arrangements will be made for utilizing the system in sending messages and press reports.
+While in speaking his voice was just as distinct as though it was through a tube from the bottom to the top of the building. is probable that arrangements will be ade for utilizing the system is sanding tesages and press reports: